 The generous ICT provision is integral to the teaching, learning and leisure time at Moreton.
-Currently, children from Year 1 upward have ICT lessons in their curriculum and have ready access to computers, laptops, data-loggers and other hardware wherever they are in the school.
+Currently, children from Reception upwards have Computing lessons in their curriculum and have ready access to computers, laptops, data-loggers and other hardware wherever they are in the school.
 The two ICT suites, the library and the boarding house computers are accessible through the working day, in the evenings and weekends and the study bedrooms of the older students have internet access points, and in addition in recent years, the school has invested in a fibre optic broadband connection and WiFi access points around the school to enable a seamless broadband experience.
+A recent development has seen the WiFi speed trebled to meet the demands of change.

-Students in Moreton First regularly use Chromebooks in their Computing lessons and enjoy the benefits of cloud storage and collaborative work with their peers and teachers.
-All classrooms have interactive whiteboards to support and enhance students' learning, and the use of tablets is integrated with this.
-Moreton First students also have the opportunity to work with Raspberry pi computers and to learn programming.
+Students in Moreton First regularly use Chromebooks in their lessons and enjoy the benefits of cloud storage and collaborative work with their peers and teachers.
+All classrooms have interactive whiteboards or large screen televisions to support and enhance students' learning, and the use of tablets is integrated with this.
+Moreton First students also have the opportunity to work with a variety of devices designed to bring programming to life by adding a physical, rather than virtual, outcome.

 Students’ safe use of the internet for both school and personal use is essential, and the school has an effective and appropriate e-safety program to ensure they are aware of how to keep themselves safe online.